Farzan-I/Farzan-CV/README.md

 Detail orientated professional, recent [Makers Academy](#makers-academy-mar-2022-to-jul-2022) graduate (April '22 - July '22).
 Learnt the fundamentals of the command line, perfecting the use of git alongside completing Ruby, JavaScript (MERN/MEHN) projects using an extensive list of technological tools, while implementing agile methodologies.

 As a [marketing executive](#cultural-signatures-mar-2020-to-nov-2020), I sculpted the [company's website](https://www.culturalsignatures.com) with no prior coding experience.
 This gave me a great insight and thirst for software engineering.
 Graduating from [London Metropolitan University](#london-metropolitan-university-sep-2010-to-jul-2014) with a first class degree in Business Management, I spent a year working for [Enterprise Rent-A-Car](#enterprise-rent-a-car-nov-2014-to-dec-2015-management-trainee) on their graduate scheme.
 Here, I encountered the IBM software Ralph that started my fascination for software development.
-I have spent the last 18 months learning how to code, 4 of which have been with [Makers Academy bootcamp](https://makers.tech/).
+I have spent the last 18 months learning how to code, 4 of which have been with [Makers Academy boot camp](https://makers.tech/).
 I'm currently learning Ruby on Rails in my spare time.

 ## Projects